How Integrated Marketing Maximised Trade Show Exposure for Speedprint and Europlacer in Nuremberg.

 The final challenge to complete our integrated marketing jigsaw was to seize the opportunity of having all these key client people in one place.
-We arranged video interviews with David Kammerer in German and English, using one of our industry contacts, Kim Sauer of WNIE TV, to provide that resource; Kim is fluent in English and German.
-We added equipment-side video interviews right on the booth with Mark Brawley and David Kammerer extolling the virtues of their respective products.
+We arranged video interviews in German and English, using one of our industry contacts to provide that resource.
+We added equipment-side video interviews right on the booth with experts extolling the virtues of their respective products.
 We briefed and partly scripted this, of course.
 That gives us powerful content for our post-show publicity initiatives.
 Embedding video clips in our client eDMs typically increase the open rate by a factor of ten.
-We’re working on that post-show stuff now.

 Got a promotional project that needs intelligent integrated marketing?

 We’re always happy to talk to prospective clients with a single initiative that needs executing brilliantly.
 We’re up for that.
 But by combining our design skills, planning expertise and 30+ years of strategic marketing experience, we can deliver bigger projects that are unique and compelling.
 We use our innate understanding of how integrated marketing works to make that as effective as it can possibly be.
-Pick up the phone or send us an email if you’ve got something on the starting blocks.
+Pick up the phone and ask for Tina or send her an email if you’ve got something on the starting blocks.